TOAST-DOCS/Container-Kubernetes/en/user-guide.md

     volumeID: "e6f95191-d58b-40c3-a191-9984ce7532e5"
 ```

-Create the PV and confirm.
+Create the PV and check that it has been created.

 ```
 $ kubectl apply -f pv-static.yaml